 6 Swap Your Paint Color Brand

 Not all brands have the same color opacity for the same colors.
 You can swap one color for the same color in a different brand.
 Whether this works will depend on the color.
 I have given more detail under the title below – Which Acrylic Paints Are Opaque?
-But a good example is my cobalt blue which is opaque compared to Golden Open acrylics which cobalt blue is transparent 5 on a scale 1 to 8.
-8 being completely transparent.
+But a good example is my cobalt blue which is opaque compared to Golden Open acrylics which cobalt blue is transparent 5 on a scale of 1 to 8.
+With 8 being completely transparent.

 7 Paint Dilution Makes A Difference